 Serious side effects What to do

-Serious side effects Wilat to do

-• • ychiatric related unusual changes in mood or behaviour signs of new or increased irritability or agitation signs of depression confusion Call your doctor straight away, or go straight to the Emergency Department at your nearest

-Musculoskeletal related hospital if you notice any of
+Psychiatric related: unusual changes in mood or behaviour signs of new or increased irritability or agitation signs of depression confusion Call your doctor straight away if you notice any of these serious side effects.

+Musculoskeletal related:

-• unexplained muscle pain, tenderness and weakness these serious side effects.
+unexplained muscle pain, tenderness and weakness

-Re Respiratory related
+Respiratory related:

 • trouble breathing, shallow breaths.

-Other side effects
+Other side effects:

-• passing little to no urine

-• swelling of the hands, ankles or feet
+passing little to no urine swelling of the hands, ankles or feet enlargement of breasts

-eff enlargement pf breasts e above list includes serious side ects that may require medical ention.
-Serious side effects are re.
+The above list includes serious side effects that may require medical